 If you want a beach that satisfies the perfect balance of relaxation and recreation, this is the one for you.
 At Hudson Park & Beach, you can read a book, take a nap, or just chill in the sand before heading over to the grassy recreation area which hosts a playground, music bandshell, and plenty of seating.

-Open: Weekends-only in June; daily through Labor Day
+Open: Weekends-only in June; daily from June 25 through Labor Day

 Fees: $5 parking for residents without Park Pass; free admission

 1 Hudson Park Rd, New Rochelle

 Rye’s crescent-shaped, 1,200-foot long turf offers general-public access to the Long Island Sound via three separate gates (the center one, next to The Barley Beach House restaurant, is typically busiest).
 Rye Town doesn’t offer as many amenities as some of the others above, but it is located next to Playland, whose weekly fireworks displays can be viewed from either beach.
 For non-residents and non-permit holders, parking is $15 per car on weekdays, $25 on weekends, and $35 for holidays.

 Open: 10 a.m.–6:30 p.m.
 Sat, Sun, and holidays

 Fees: Daily beach rates for residents are $5 on weekdays, $10 on weekends, and $15 on holidays.
 For non-residents, $15 on weekdays, $20 on weekends, and $25 on holidays.

 Immediately adjacent, Playland’s own beach adds concessions and privately operated bathrooms—both appealing options—plus the scenic vistas of the park’s architecture and rides.